 Mariah Karson is a Chicago-based photographer and artist who strives to capture her clients needs with honesty and clarity to provide memorable images that tell compelling stories.

-Mariah Karson's images have been published nationally and internationally with the Chicago Reader, The Guardian UK, Le Nouvel Observateur and more; she has exhibited at the Chicago Cultural Center, the Mint Museum Uptown in Charlotte, NC, Filter Photo Festival, Firecat Projects Chicago, and others.
+Mariah Karson's images have been published nationally and internationally with the Chicago Reader, The Guardian UK, Le Nouvel Observateur and more; she has exhibited at the Chicago Cultural Center, the Mint Museum Uptown in Charlotte, NC, Filter Photo Festival, Firecat Projects, Chicago Design Museum, and others.

 AMERICAN LEGION documents four small town posts across the U.S. between 2014 and 2016.
 The project follows Legion members and their families and the impact they have on their rural communities.